owaruuu/desafio-frogmi/README.md

 # App Terremoto

-## Esta app se realizo con las siguientes tecnologias:
+## This app was developed and tested with the following:

 -   Node.js v20.11.0.
 -   npm 10.4.0.